 Unlike FIBA rules, there is no possession arrow in SBL.
 A jump ball will be played at every jump ball situation and will be done at the nearest circle.
 The two players involved in the held ball situation will be the ones who have to partake in the jump ball.

 All players need to set up their account/profile before taking the court.
-This is vital not only for your individual player stats but also for insurance purposes.
-A player who is not registered will not be eligible for insurance claims.
+This is vital for your individual player stats.

 We recommend all new players register at least 48 hours before their first game.